malachi-iot/j1939/doc/AddressResolution.md

 [1.5] 4.4.4.4 indicates that response rules are actually identical to (#114-transport-rules) which among other things means transport level retry is disabled.

+This would actually make sense since cannot claim is subject to colliding claim traffic as per 1.1.4.

 #### 1.5.4.
 Transport Rules

 No special physical transport behavior is required, as [stated above](#153-response-rules)